Skip to content

 GNR pin

-First identify the GRN pin, by using the multimeter in continuity mode.
+First, identify the GND pin by using the multimeter in continuity mode.

 Place the black probe on any grounded metallic surface, be it a part of the tested PCB or not.
 Then place the red probe on each of the ports.
 When you hear a beeping sound, you found a GND pin.